“I learned. I just learned.” – Spartanburg County Sheriff Chuck Wright on a job that’s not what he expected

 “My deputies out there and myself saw some things I wish they hadn’t seen.
 I wish I hadn’t seen,” he said.

-Wright says he believes that evil exists, and he sees himself as someone who fights against it with Christianity and compassion.
+Wright said he believes that evil exists, and he sees himself as someone who fights against it with Christianity and compassion.
 He and his wife helped found Rejoice Lutheran Church in Inman.

 “Evil is evil.
 Evil can’t be dead enough,” he said.